An article that explains a non-destructive editing technique

 We can then refer to this Drum Finish layer later on with ease, knowing that this is the layer we are using.
 We now need to make sure we have selected the Drum Finish layer by clicking on it so it is highlighted in the layers palette.
 Notice at the bottom of the layers palette is a row of icons — we need to select the second icon, the one that looks like a rectangle with a circle inside.
 This creates a Layer Mask for the current selected layer.
 Click on the icon and we should now see a mask layer to the right of the preview icon for the highlighted layer.

 With these layer masks, we can use the brush, pencil or fill tools to paint with either black to hide areas or white to show them.
 Firstly, turn off Layer 1 by clicking on the eye to the left of Layer 1 in the palette.
 We can now start to paint with black to hide all of the areas of the drum other than the part that contains the drum finish.
 When doing this, we will notice that the fuchsia pink color starting to appear.
 Don’t panic — this is exactly what we want because we now know that the mask is doing its job correctly and is hiding the areas we do not want to change.
 Continue to paint with black until you have masked out all that you do not want to change.
 If you make a mistake, again don’t panic — simply paint over with white to restore the masking on that section.
-As you can see, masking is a very powerful and useful tool — when you know how to use it effectively.
+As you can see, masking is a powerful and useful tool — when you know how to use it effectively.

 Once we have masked the Drum Finish layer fully, your image should currently look something like this:

-Don’t worry if your masking is slightly rough, it should still give a very nice result — however if an area is not quite right and noticeable by your eyes or you are performing work like this for high resolution printed materials, you will need to take more time and care making your masking layer.
+Don’t worry if your masking is slightly rough, it should still give a clean result — however if an area is not quite right and noticeable by your eyes or you are performing work like this for high resolution printed materials, you will need to take more time and care making your masking layer.
 I have also purposely left in pieces of shading and black to add to the appearance of the final image — but feel free to go back and amend your masked area as much as you want using white to add in and black to take away.

 The real fun with these images starts now